IgneaVentus/python/README.md

 # Bajinga!
+### Underdeveloped wannabe fan of reddit and 4chan
 Free forum application made by total rookie just learning to work with these things.
 To be fair, I must warn you - this app uses minimal JavaScript (just Bootstrap), wchich is one of my professors requirements about this project.
 What I aim for is a hybrid between 4chan and reddit - any user can create any number of subforums, posts or comments but every post